Client Side vs Server side rendering: Which One Should SEO’s Prefer?

 Conclusion

 Both client-side rendering and server-side rendering have their strengths and weaknesses.
 CSR is great for interactive, dynamic web apps, while SSR excels for SEO and content-heavy websites.
 Understanding the differences between these two rendering techniques and their impact on performance, SEO, and user experience will help you choose the best approach for your project.
+Ultimately, there’s no one-size-fits-all answer.
+In some cases, a hybrid approach may provide the best of both worlds.

 FAQs